Ben216k/About-My-Mac/README.md

 Yep... that's it.
 I plan on giving it more capabilities similar to the original, but for now it's just the quick information with a nice animated gradient.

 Supports: Big Sur, Monterey and Ventura.
-Has 12 different styles (3 per each, plus extra for Big Sur, except only two for Sonoma for now).
+Has 14 different styles (3 per each, plus one extra for Big Sur and Sonoma).

 ## Screenshots